-2009 - 2010 - 2011 Habitat Professionals Forum Charter : advocating for over 2 million professionnals worldwide " The role of human settlements professionals in delivering a sutainable and equitable future " 4 key principles: social, economy and environmental harmony, pro-poror and inclusivity, heritage culture and sens of place, impacts of climate change and disasters + partnerships and market responsiveness www.globalplanners.org
+2009 - 2010 - 2011 Habitat Professionals Forum Charter: advocating for over 2 million professionals worldwide " The role of human settlements professionals in delivering a sustainable and equitable future " 4 key principles: social, economy and environmental harmony, pro-poor and inclusivity, heritage culture and sense of place, impacts of climate change and disasters + partnerships and market responsiveness

-2011- 2012 : global shift, need for concrete action.
+2011- 2012: global shift, need for concrete action.
 Drawing proposals and taking initiatives.
-GPN Congress in Los Angeles in April 2012
+GPN Congress in Los Angeles in April 2012.